Conditions Depression

 What causes depression?

 The cause of depression is still unclear.
-Specialists believe that there are many factors: biological processes, physical factors, life circumstances, and certain events.
+Specialists believe that there are many factors that interact to cause depression – biological processes, emotional and social factors, life circumstances, and specific events.
 For example, the following factors can foster depression and impact its progression:

-- increased genetic risk: other family members have suffered from the disease.
+• genetic predisposition: other family members have suffered from the disease

 How many people have depression?

-Depression is a common mental illness.
-Experts believe that 16 to 20 percent of people experience depression at least once in their lives or suffer from a chronic depressive mood (dysthymia).
+Depression is one of the most common mental illnesses.
+Experts believe that 16 to 20 percent of people experience depression at least once in their lives or suffer from a chronic depressive mood (dysthymia), many before the age of 30.
 Women become ill more often than men, and older people more often than younger ones.

 How does depression develop?

 Depression causes a person to feel and act differently.
 Many blame themselves for their condition.
 They avoid social contact, withdraw, and rarely leave their home.
+Working is also difficult in many cases.
 This behavior can intensify symptoms.
 Help is often necessary at this point.

 Depression can manifest itself in very different ways: